-Graphene is one of the most popular materials within research.
-The initial discovery of a simple method to exfoliate single layers from bulk graphite in 2004 heralded the start of the era of 2d materials.
-It was discovered that properties of single layers differed drastically from those of the bulk material.
-Many of these properties exceeded those of any known material and even today graphene is still proving to be one of the most exciting materials around.
-In 2015 alone there were nearly 22,000 publications on graphene from around the world.
+The properties of single layers were found to be drastically different from those of the bulk material.
+Many of these properties exceeded those of any known material.
+Today, graphene is still proving to be one of the most exciting materials around.
+Since the start of 2018, there have already been 27,000 publications on graphene worldwide.

-At Ossila we sell several forms of graphene powder; including monolayer flakes, multilayer flakes, and nanoplatelets.
+Ossila provides several forms of graphene powder - including monolayer flakes, multilayer flakes, and nanoplatelets.
 Each of these powders can be dispersed using our recommended solvents or dispersion guides for quick use.

 *For larger orders please email us to discuss prices

-Graphene is a hexagonal lattice of carbon atoms that spread to form a single sheet in 2 dimensions, there is no limit to the size that graphene sheets can become.
-Graphene is the constituent material of several forms of carbon materials including graphite, carbon nanotubes, and fullerenes.
-The existence of graphene has been well know for a long time with TEM images of multi-layer graphene structures being taken as early as the 1940's.
-However, it was not until the discovery of a simple method for isolating single layers of graphene was discovered in 2004 that research into this material began in earnest.
+Graphene is a hexagonal lattice of carbon atoms that spread to form a single sheet in 2 dimensions.
+There is no limit to the size that graphene sheets can become.
+The existence of graphene has been well-known for a long time, with TEM images of multi-layer graphene structures being taken as early as the 1940's.
+However, research into this material only properly began in 2004, when a simple method for isolating single layers of graphene was discovered.
+Graphene is the constituent material of several forms of carbon materials - including graphite, carbon nanotubes, and fullerenes.

 All of these unique properties mean that graphene could find use in a wide variety of applications including electrochemical capacitor devices, anti-corrosion coatings, composite materials, transparent conducting films, thermal pastes, as well as sensing and biosensing applications.